Alcaraz powers to Madrid Open title

-Madrid Open: Carlos Alcaraz beats Alexander Zverev to take title
+Carlos Alcaraz beats Alexander Zverev to take Madrid Open title

 Last updated on .From the section Tennis